misiektoja/xbox_monitor/README.md

 ./xbox_monitor.py misiektoja -g
 ```

-If you also want to be informed about any user status changes (online/away/offline) use **-s** parameter (away status seems to be reported only by Xbox App on Android devices):
+If you also want to be informed about any user status changes (online/away/offline) use **-s** parameter (note: away status seems to be reported only by Xbox App on Android devices):

 ```sh
 ./xbox_monitor.py misiektoja -s